digitalservicebund/mitra-frontend/README.md

 ## Tests

-The application has unit tests (using [Jest](https://jestjs.io/docs/getting-started)) as well as end-to-end tests (using [Cypress](https://docs.cypress.io/guides/getting-started/writing-your-first-test)) tests.
+The application has unit tests (using [Jest](https://jestjs.io/docs/getting-started)) as well as end-to-end tests (using [Cypress](https://docs.cypress.io/guides/getting-started/writing-your-first-test)).

 **To run the unit tests:**